NeverGiveUpForLife32/ON_A_BUDGET_FLEMING_FOOD_TRUCK/README.md

 # On a Budget Fleming Food Truck

-### This online restaurant application is dedicated to offering a specialized platform for individualized meal requests.
+### This online food truck application is dedicated to offering a specialized platform for individualized meal requests.
 It is crafted to deliver a seamless and personalized dining experience, tailored to satisfy the cravings of our customers while promptly acknowledging and fulfilling their specific meal preferences.

 ## Installing

-1. Start by cloning the git repository:
+1. Start by cloning the git repository and cd into it:

 ```
 git clone git@github.com:NeverGiveUpForLife32/ON_A_BUDGET_FLEMING_FOOD_TRUCK.git